seancarmody/ngramr/README.md

 [Culturomics][2], written by [Jean-Baptiste Michel][3].
 The code has been comprehensively redeveloped since then.

+Note that in September 2022 the format of the corpus codes changed (e.g. "eng_2019" became "en_GB_2019").
+The old codes are available in the the `corpuses` dataset.

 ## Installing

 This package requires R version 3.5.0 or higher.
 If you are using an older